It’s a question that comes up a lot. We’ve been mailing millions of pieces of mail a month for the last 15 years.

 If you’re local, usually you get it between one to two days.
 If you’re on the other side of the country, it can be all the way up to three days.
 That’s first class.

-I wouldn’t want to say that it’s unreliable, but marketing mail you could get a day or three later.
+I wouldn’t want to say that it’s unreliable, but with marketing mail, you could get a day or three later.
 The post office prioritizes first class over the third class for marketing mail.

 However, you get significant savings on marketing mail.
 This is why we typically use and recommend it.

 You also don’t print the name or the address on the actual mailing piece itself.
 You do get a great rate, but you lose the flexibility of targeting.
-The more saturated you get into a carrier route, the more value or savings the post office gives to you.
+The more saturated you get into a carrier route, the more value or savings USPS gives to you, and the more you decrease marketing costs using direct mail.

 It makes their jobs easier.
 We recommend saturation mailing versus EDDM (Every Door Direct Mail).
-Saturation means, for as long as you reach certain thresholds, for example, 75% of the carrier route, you’re going to get significant savings.
+Saturation means that as long as you reach certain thresholds, for example, 75% of the carrier route, you’re going to get significant savings.

 It is close to EDDM pricing which is 17.5 cents versus the 16.01 cents.
 With the amount of waste you can cut out of your list versus EDDM, you really do save a lot of money.